 Volcano II Collapsible Cook Stove: I love my Volcano Stove.
 So easy to use and it folds up to nothing in its own carry bag.

 Lodge Logic 12-Inch Pre-Seasoned Skillet: This purchase changed the way I cook.
-I se my cast iron cookware for everything from salmon, to bacon and eggs, to biscuits.
-For under $20, there is not excuse not to own this survival basic.
+I use my cast iron cookware for everything from salmon, to bacon and eggs, to biscuits.
 Don’t forget the Lodge Set of 2 Pan Scrapers, a must have for cleaning those food bits from your cast iron cookware.

 Lodge Logic Pre-Seasoned Cast-Iron Camp Dutch Oven: My second piece of cast iron cookware.
 Great when used on the Volcano II Stove.